SaiVamsiTangala/G13_VLSI/Course Report/Srimedha_K.md

 ## Qualifications: BTech, ECE, Matrusri Engineering college, Hyderabad, Telangana

-Welcome to the course report for the VLSI Designing Frontend!
+Welcome to the course report for the VLSI-Frontend!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project